One of the best gifts of being out west this fall was returning “home” with fresh eyes.

 While we’re still finalizing our exact layout, one thing we do know for certain is that we’re getting rid of everything in our kitchen.
 It’s all gotta go and we’re starting from scratch.
 And while there are a lot of things I’d “love” to incorporate, here are my actual must-haves.

 One great big island, with nothing in it.
 I want one big clean workspace.
 To cook with the kids, entertain, make cookies, bake bread, make messy art projects.
 No sink.
 No range.
-No nothing.
+And no nothing.
 I just want one big island.

 More LIGHT.
 Having more light in our kitchen is a huge priority for me.
 We’re hoping to do this by opening up our western kitchen wall about a foot or so to let in more sun, and hopefully (fingers crossed) raise our family room ceiling (which currently hangs over into our kitchen).